dynoser/HELML/docs/README-HELML_en.md

     Hello:'  Hello\n World  '
 ```

-# Multi-line and single-line HELML
+# Multi-line and one-line HELML

-If you "glue" all HELML lines with the tilde `~`, then the parser will understand this character as a "line feed".

-It is a "single-line HELML".
-It differs from "multi-line HELML" by the line separator.
+The parser replaces the special character `~` with the newline character.
+In other words, the `~` character in HELML can be used instead of the newline character.

+Using the `~` character instead of a "newline" allows you to "glue" HELML into one line.
+Let's call it "one line HELML".

-One-line HELML is useful when for some reason you can't use "newline".
+One-line HELML is good when it's inconvenient to use the usual "line feed".
-For example, if you need to put a HELML code in a URL, or in a command line argument, etc.
+For example, if you need to put a HELML code in a URL, or in a command argument, etc.

-This is an easy way to pass an arbitrary array as a string parameter while preserving its structure and data types.
+This is the simplest way to pass an array as a string parameter while preserving its structure and data types.

-In addition, there is a special URL mode that replaces escape colons and spaces with "`.`" and "`_`" respectively.
+## Additional roles of the special character `~`

+The `~` special character has the following additional features:

+### HELML encoding prefix

+When several data markup languages are used simultaneously in the text, it is important to have a feature that allows
+quickly distinguish the format of interest from others.
+This is important, for example, for syntax highlighting.

+To do this, it is recommended to add the `~` sign at the beginning of the HELML markup.
+This is a sign for parsers, indicating that there may be HELML markup next.

+### Postfix HELML encoding

+Sometimes you need to mark the end of HELML markup, and there is a postfix for this: `~#: ~`

+Postfic is structured like this: two control characters are enclosed between `~#` and `~`: a colon and a space.
+These characters can be replaced by others.
+For example, for URL encoding it is convenient to replace them with "`.`" and "`_`",
-The choice of these characters to replace is because the "urlencode" (RFC 3986) transformation does not change them.
+since the "urlencode" conversion (RFC 3986) does not change them.
+With this replacement, the postfix will be: `~#._~`.
-A sign of encoding in this mode is the presence of the `~` character at the end of a single-line HELML line.

-Thus, two variants of a one-line HELML are distinguished:
-  - a simple one-line HELML, when the lines are concatenated through the `~` sign
-  - HELML URL mode, which additionally replaces colons and spaces with `.` and `_`.
+So, the end of HELML markup can be either `~#: ~` or `~#._~` for single-line URL mode.

-All options are decoded by the same decoder, the encoding option used is determined automatically.
+All HELML variants are decoded by the same decoder.

 # Results